ACSLab/ACSLab.github.io/guides/pheeno_programming_content.md

 ### PIDMotorControlExample

 Now if you want some *feedback* when using the motors, this script uses a function that actually checks if the motors are moving at the speed you have given to them.
 Lines 4 and 6 import the libraries needed to use the Pheeno library.
 Line 8 sets the desired velocity you want the robot to move at.
 This is in cm/s and can be changed to move the robot slower or faster.
 Line 12 converts the linear velocity to a rotational one that the controller acts on.
-The setup uses the standard setup and the loop uses the PIDMotorControl function described in Section \ref{sec:PIDMotorControl}.
+The setup uses the standard setup and the loop uses the PIDMotorControl function described in the ["PIDMotorControl"](pheeno_programming_content#pidmotorcontrolfloat-deslvel-float-desrvel) section.

 ```cpp
 /*